 17) Coelogyne Orchids (Coelogyne)

-These orchids bloom with delicately draping clusters of almost lacy-looking flowers, and some of the roughly 200 species are referred to as necklace flowers.
-They sometimes bloom with flowers in a pure shade of snowy-white with bright yellow centers, in salmon pink, chocolate brown, or even a brilliant shade of emerald green.
+These orchids bloom with delicately draping clusters of almost lacy-looking flowers; some of the roughly 200 species are called necklace flowers.
+They sometimes bloom with flowers in a pure shade of snowy white with bright yellow centers, salmon pink, chocolate brown, or even emerald green.
 Sweetly fragrant, these orchids make a perfect addition to a greenhouse or indoor display.

 Native To: | India, China, Indonesia, and Fiji |